belle2/basf2/online_book/computing/bsub.rst

         * Submit computation intensive scripts to worker servers

-A batch job is submitted from a work server at KEKCC, the job is scheduled by `LSF <https://www.ibm.com/support/knowledgecenter/en/SSWRJV_10.1.0/lsf_welcome/lsf_kc_using.html>`_ (Platform Load Sharing Facility developed by IBM) which will dispatches and executes the job on a calculation server.
+When a batch job is submitted from a work server at KEKCC, the job is scheduled by `LSF <https://www.ibm.com/support/knowledgecenter/en/SSWRJV_10.1.0/lsf_welcome/lsf_kc_using.html>`_ (Platform Load Sharing Facility developed by IBM) which dispatches and executes the job on a calculation server.
 It is important to select an appropriate queue for your jobs.

-In this lession, we will go through some commands that often used in analysis.
+In this lession, we will go through some commands that are often used in analysis.

 Basic commands
 --------------